jamesj223/MLCBCC/README.md

 ## Feature Engineering

 MLE_1_Feature_Engineering.py is the first main file.
-Given a folder, recursively search through it for comic files (cbr/cbz) and build out a feature set for each file.
+Given a folder, recursively search through it for comic files (cbr/cbz) and build out a feature set for each page/image in each file.

 The features we are using are as follows: